 8. PlayStation 3

 The PlayStation 3 had something of a rocky start, with high prices and a lack of support or games keeping many players unsure of what to think.
 However, Sony managed to turn the ship around and create a memorable system that introduced an amazing number of new franchises and eventually became the platform to have – especially with the later, slimmer models.
+If you love PS3, take a look at this interesting review on how to rip PS3 games and Blu-ray movies on your PS3.

 9. Sega Genesis